swup/docs/src/docs/other/common-issues.md

 When jumping to an anchor on the page, the browser will scroll the page so that the targeted element will appear at the top of the viewport.
 The top part of the page might however already be covered with other content like a header.
-Effectively, we need a way to tell the browser to scroll to an offset point slightly above the anchor to compensate for the content on top if it.
+Effectively, we need a way to tell the browser to scroll to an offset point slightly above the anchor to compensate for the content on top of it.

 In modern browsers, this is easily done via CSS: